doubt72/heimdall/doc/query_modules.md

 To see an example of a module, see the included Chef module:
-`lib/heimdall/query/modules/chef.rb` which handles connections to a Chef server using Ridley and returns various types of Chef objects (as well as parsing run list items and such).
+`lib/heimdall/query/modules/chef.rb` which handles connections to a Chef server and returns various types of Chef objects (as well as parsing run list items and such).